icure/kraken-lite/README.md

 curl -v -X PUT http://localhost:16043/rest/v2/icure/lite/config/useDataOwnerPartition/false
 ```

+:warning: If you set the property value using the HTTP call, this will NOT change the value stored in the property.
+This means that this value will return to the value set by the property at the next restart.

 ### Disable compatibility mode for views
 Some views were moved to the Maurice partition, and so they will not be usable until the partitioned design Docs finish
 indexing.